thycotic/privman-docs/app-control/filters/types/application/network-location.md

 ## Examples
 Some examples of this filter can be set to detect:
-* when the computer is not attached to a network,
+* when the computer is not attached to a network
 * when the computer is attached to a network classified as public
 * when the computer
 * when the computer is attached to a network classified as domain

 ![network location filter](images/network-location-filter-2.png)